tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_5.md

 The todo can be added only if it contains valid tag references.

-Now I am showing how I decided to deal with the same issue of making the code safe  (transactional) by using the mailboxprocessor, part of FSharp core library, that allows processing messages in a single thread.
+I may just have the same effect by passing the entire block to a mailboxprocessor:

 ```FSharp
         member this.AddTodo todo =